 Is there a process for routine maintenance?

 Your support community is a living knowledge base, so create a program for regular maintenance.
 Routinely archive service-related threads that have become obsolete, and set an expectation that agents update any incorrect information as they see it.
-An idea from one of our own customers is to add a tag with the article’s creation date (or expiration date).
-Once a month, they review “old” articles, based on the tag, to update or retire them.

 Whether you’re helping customers that are internal or external to your business, their individual contexts and experiences are useful and valuable to their peers and to your organizational learning.
 Build your customer community with purpose, so it remains productive and meaningful.